 A tradition at Wadworth – and our gentle giants are as much a part of the Wadworth heritage as the closely guarded real ale recipes!

-Monty, Max and Archie
+Max and Sam

 In their heyday, before the arrival of the internal combustion engine, more than 40 Shires were used by the Brewery to deliver their already famous beers to local inns and hostelries.
 Ponies and traps were used by the Brewery's representatives to call on customers.

 Although it is a far cry from those tranquil, golden days, the sight of the Wadworth Shires are a familiar and much loved part of the local scene.
-Being three of the very few needs remaining 'working' Shires in the brewing industry in Britain, they deliver our beers, wines and spirits on weekdays (weather permitting) to our pubs and Free Trade customers within a two mile radius of the Brewery.
+Being two of the very few needs remaining 'working' Shires in the brewing industry in Britain, they deliver our beers, wines and spirits on weekdays (weather permitting) to our pubs and Free Trade customers within a two mile radius of the Brewery.
 Working as a pair; they are able to transport a load of approximately two tons.